 3. Step2 Happy Home Cottage & Grill Kids Playhouse

-This is another outdoor mini house for kids by Step2 that’s slightly more affordable than the one above but I still guarantee that your kids will have a blast when playing with it.
+This is another outdoor mini house for kids by Step2 that I guarantee will be a total hit.

 The green Dutch door allows the kids to quickly get in or out while giving them a sense of playing in an actual house of their own.